Algae Identification

 Is the Mustard Algae Pool safe to swim in?

-Mustard algae, sometimes referred to as yellow algae due to its colour, is nontoxic to humans.
-However, while swimming in a pool with mustard algae is technically safe as long as your chlorine levels and water circulation are adequately maintained, there are other reasons to consider:
+Mustard algae, often called yellow algae because of its color, is not toxic to humans.
+Swimming in a pool with mustard algae can be considered safe if chlorine levels and water circulation are properly managed.
+However, there are several factors to consider:

-In summary, while mustard algae itself is not dangerous, its persistence and potential for contamination make it advisable to avoid swimming in pools with mustard algae.
+In conclusion, although mustard algae is not inherently harmful, its tenacity and the risk of contamination suggest that it's best to refrain from swimming in pools affected by mustard algae.

 Mustard Algae Treatment

 Super-chlorinate the pool with liquid chlorine, 20 to 40 litres per 50000-liter pool.
-Add 1 to 2 lts of chlorine to the skimmer box, allow a short time for it to enter the filter, and add Lo-chlor Algae Knock-out.
-Turn off the system for 2 hours, then return to normal filtration.
+Add 1 to 2 lts of chlorine to the skimmer box, allow a short time for it to enter the filter then turn filter pump off, and add Lo-chlor Algae Knock-out. the system is to remain off for 2 hours, then return to normal filtration.

 Add all pool equipment, brushes, vacuum heads, hoses, poles, and pool toys to the pool while the water has a highly active chlorine residue.